michaelplatt07/katana/README.md

 ### Unit Tests
 Running `pytest tests/` will run the full suite of tests.
 To get a more verbose output you can run `pytest -vv tests/` to see a detailed output.

+### Integration tests
+There are a number of integration tests to make sure the code works as expected.
+By runing `python tests/test_programs.py` the integrations tests will be launched.
+Developers can also use `--display-compare` to see how the data looks and `--create-expected` to recreate the expected output results file.
+Note that this is very basic functionality and assumes that the results in the expected outputs is correct every time.
+This should, as it's currently implemented, only be used for regression tests.

 ### Coverage
 Katana uses `coverage` to determine which lines of code are not being tested.
 Specifically running `coverage run -m pytest tests` will create a coverage folder folder, then run `coverage html` to get a nice output view.